Ceelog/phpdoc-en/src/set/mysqlinfo.md

 Each has its own advantages and disadvantages.
 The following discussion aims to give a brief introduction to the key aspects of each API.

-*What is PHP's MySQL Extension?*

-This is the original extension designed to allow you to develop PHP applications that interact with a MySQL database.
-The *mysql* extension provides a procedural interface and is intended for use only with MySQL versions older than 4.1.3.
-This extension can be used with versions of MySQL 4.1.3 or newer, but not all of the latest MySQL server features will be available.

-> **Note**:
->
-> If you are using MySQL versions 4.1.3 or later it is *strongly*
-> recommended that you use the *mysqli* extension instead.

-The *mysql* extension source code is located in the PHP extension directory `ext/mysql`.

-For further information on the *mysql* extension, see
-<a href="/set/mysqlinfo.html#MySQL%20(Original)" class="xref"></a>.

 *What is PHP's mysqli Extension?*